sw1zpwr/whitebit-api/Public/http-public-v1-doc.md

 ```
 [GET] /api/v1/public/markets
 ```
-This endpoint retrieves all information about markets for trading.
+This endpoint retrieves all information about available markets.

 **Response is cached for:**
 _1 second_